lambda-pixel/ed-shot-mapper/README.md

 python ed-shot-mapper.py screenshot.jpg
 ```

+**KEEP YOUR ORIGINAL FILES**: The created copy does not have the same creation date as the original file - it won't be usable again with this utility.

 ## Future plans
 If finding time to enhance the application, would be nice to further detail the position (station / body) and provide an option to let user format the output.